chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 I decided to use the popular [A* algorithm](http://en.wikipedia.org/wiki/A*_search_algorithm) with a grid map representation.
 The game world is 3D, but as far as the pathfinding is concerned, a 2D grid will do just fine and it's way simpler to manage.

 A* does a lot of book-keeping.
 While it searches the map it is continously storing information about each potential path.
 This information is stored in various specific data containers.
-The overall performance of the algorithm is to a large extend determined by the design and implementation of these containers.
+The overall performance of the algorithm is to a large extent determined by the design and implementation of these containers.

 For the containers I could use [C++'s STL](http://en.wikipedia.org/wiki/Standard_Template_Library).
 As you may know, a [lot](http://gamedev.stackexchange.com/questions/268/stl-for-games-yea-or-nay) has been [said](http://simonask.tumblr.com/post/59763277483/why-stl-isnt-great-for-game-development) about STL, especially in game development circles.
 Personally, I don't like it for two reasons: